s-simoncelli/ptv/+PTV/@track/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A track is regarded as visible when a particle is associated to it.
 A tracks is considered lost or invisible when no particles are associated to it for too many consecutive frames.
 Lost tracks identify particles that exist the FOV and are not visible anymore, or particles that are not detected anymore by the blob analysis algorithm.
 A track is defined as lost when one of the following conditions occur:

  * the track age (defined as number of frames since the track was first detected) is between than `ageMin` and `ageMax` and their visibility (defined as the fraction of the track's age for which it was  visible) is less than `visibilityRatio`.
-This criterion identifies young tracks that have been invisible for too many frames. 'ageMin' ensures not to remove tracks immediately.
+This criterion identifies young tracks that have been invisible for too many frames. `ageMin` ensures not to remove tracks immediately.
 For example if age = 2 and the track was invisible for 1 frame, visibility would .5 and the track would be removed if visibilityRatio = 0.6.
 In the example the number of non consecutive frames for which  the track was invisible is 0.6*8 ~ 5 frames.

   * the number of consecutive frames when the track was invisible is greater or equal to `invisibleForTooLong`.
 This helps to identify particles that left the system and whose track is not traceable anymore.